-Students will work with college coaches and college basketball players to build a foundation of basketball skills and knowledge as they learn more about this fun sport.
+Students will work with DCCC head basketball coach, Matt Ridge, and his staff to build a foundation of basketball skills and reinforce valuable fundamentals.

 STEM Jr. Camp

-This camp enhances understanding of science, technology, engineering and math (STEM) through exciting and fun activities, including Lego Robotics, engineering and activities that explore properties of air, bubbles and things that glow
+This camp enhances understanding of science, technology, engineering and math (STEM) through exciting and fun activities, including Lego Robotics, Cubelets, engineering and exploring the properties of science.

 The students will develop problem solving and critical thinking skills by learning about robotic programming using the Lego Mindstorm robots.
-Students will learn innovative engineering design techniques as they build bridges out of Styrofoam and balsa wood.
+Students will learn innovative engineering design techniques as they build bridges.

-Students will hear from firefighters and emergency services personnel and learn CPR, basic first aid, how to use a fire extinguisher, basic water and boating safety and the use of personal flotation devices in water activities.
-They’ll write a home emergency escape plan, observe rescue activities and will see the 911 Center in action.
+Students will hear from law enforcement officers, firefighters and emergency services personnel and learn CPR, basic first aid, how to use a fire extinguisher, basic water and boating safety and the use of personal flotation devices in water activities.

 Coding & Raspberry Pi Camp

 July 25 – 29, 8:30 a.m. – 12:30 p.m. • Rising 6th – 12th graders

 Students will develop problem solving, critical thinking and troubleshooting skills by practicing real time hands-on projects.
 Along with learning the basics of computer programming and how computers work.
 Students will receive a Raspberry PI (small portable computer) to take home after the camp has ended.